The Escapists: Gameplay

-In The Escapists, the player, who assumes the role of a prisoner, must escape from six primary prisons that progresses in difficulty.
+In The Escapists, the player, who assumes the role of a prisoner, must escape from six primary prisons that progress in difficulty.
 Each time a prison is escaped the next prison is unlocked.
 There are additional prisons released as downloadable content (DLC) which can be played in any order regardless of the player's progress.
 Outside of the main game, there is also the "Prison Editor" mode, which allows players to create their own prisons out of in-game assets that they can choose to publish online for other players to download.

 In the beginning, the player selects their name and can choose the names of prisoners and guards if desired.
 Once the names are selected the game starts from day 1 waking up in the player character's cell.
-Players can acquire various items to aid in their escape by buying or stealing them from other inmates, or by crafting them by combining two or three items, such as toothpaste and talcum powder which makes putty that a key can be imprinted then moulded with.
-Players can do favours for fellow inmates, once the favour is completed the player is rewarded a certain amount of money based on the inmate's opinion of the player.
-Inmate favours can range from getting them a roll of duct tape to distracting the guards at roll call.
+From here, the player is expected to attend daily routines, such as meals, work, exercise and showers, as to prevent guards from becoming suspicious.
+Skipping routines comes with manageable consequences, but all roll calls are mandatory and lockdowns will occur if the player character does not attend.
+Players can acquire various items to aid in their escape by buying or stealing them from other inmates, or by crafting them by combining two or three items.
+Players can do favours for fellow inmates, and once the favour is completed the player is rewarded a certain amount of money, which can be used to purchase items or tips from the prison's payphone.
+Favours can range from distracting the guards during routines, to procuring certain items for the inmate.
+Prisoners also possess an "opinion" stat, which represents their feelings towards the player character.
+A high opinion will see inmates respecting the player and fighting for them, and a low opinion will likely result in inmates attacking the player randomly or snitching on them.